 Did you Know?
-List of Interesting Facts about Iroquois Native Americans
+List of Interesting Facts about Iroquois Indians

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Iroquois Native Americans, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Interesting Facts about Iroquois Native Americans are as follows:
+Our unusual and interesting facts about Iroquois Indians, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Interesting Facts about Iroquois Indians are as follows:

 - Fact 1 - The Iroquois were a group of tribes referred to as the Iroquois Confederacy consisting of the Mohawk, Seneca, Oneida, Onondaga and Cayuga tribes which were formed between 1450 and 1600.
 These five Indian nations were later joined by the Tuscarora tribe.